-Documentation not delivered to Minnesota Housing/servicer within the specified time frames, may result, at Minnesota Housing's discretion, in the Lender being required to repurchase the loan, or any such remedy as identified in this Procedural Manual or allowed by law.
-Minnesota Housing may also, at its discretion, extend the timeframes.
+Documentation not delivered to Minnesota Housing/servicer within the specified time frames, may result, at Minnesota Housing's discretion, in the Lender being required to repurchase the loan, or any other such remedy as identified in this Procedural Manual or the Participation Agreement.
+Minnesota Housing may also, at its discretion, choose to extend the timeframes.